 The third duty of all men called to the Peterine Ministry is to be the rock of strength, unity, and support for his brother bishops.

 Since the very beginning, bishops far and near have sought the wisdom and guidance of the Bishop of Rome.
-And over the past two millennia, this duty of the Pope has only increased by becoming more difficult and more important.
+Over the past two millennia, this duty of the Pope has only increased by becoming more difficult and more important.
 Despite the fact that there have been some bishops who have rejected the Peterine Ministry, the Bishop of Rome remains to be their humble servant.
-His arms remain wide open and fully extended to them to come back into full communion with the Church of Christ at Rome.
+His arms remain wide open and fully extended to them to come back into full communion with the Church of Christ in Rome.
 Out of the Peterine Ministry the waters of Christian unity flow.

-Regardless of who he thought he was as the time, the Pope was never a king, rather, his office puts him in the complete service to The King, of who he is also a friend.
+Regardless of who he thought he was as the time, the Pope was never a king, rather, his office puts him in complete service to The King, of who he is also a friend.
 Inasmuch as the Peterine Ministry was given only to St. Peter and his successors, the Pope is never completely alone in the dispatch of his duties.
 Much the opposite; he needs his brother bishops as much as they need his ministry, and when they work together to build up one another and the Church, we are all highly blessed and better off for them doing so.